 These behaviors are considered key to successful performance in a wide range of jobs.
 Expect to be assessed on these core competencies or behaviors in your job interview.

-Prepare for your interview with the sample behavioral answers provided and be ready to impress as the right candidate for the job.
+Be ready to impress as the right candidate for the job.

 Problem solving is a frequently required workplace competency whether